LoicNassif/Pengine_3D/README.md

 Used [Tinyobjloader](https://github.com/tinyobjloader/tinyobjloader) for OBJ file loading and handling.

+Used [Discregrid](https://github.com/InteractiveComputerGraphics/Discregrid) for SDF capabilities for ease in collision detection.

 [1]:
 Kenny Erleben.
 2017.
 Rigid Body Contact Problems using Proximal Operators.
 In Proceedings of ACM SIGGRAPH / Eurographics Symposium on Computer Animation (SCA), Los Angles USA, July 2017 (SCA’17),12 pages.DOI: 10.475/123_4